ReDI-School/intro-java/lesson1/exercise1.md

 Do you have an idea, what each step is doing?

 ## Observations
-We saw the following three parts when opening a new project in repl.it
+We saw the following three parts when opening a new project
 * on the left a folder with our source code file, _Main.java_
 * in the middle our code editor: it showed the content of _Main.java_ and we can edit it there
 * on the right, a console: as soon as we press the *Run* button we see some text output related to running our Java program